2025 Salford Red Devils season: Post-season

 Salford ended their 2025 season in 12th place following a defeat to Wakefield Trinity, a match which saw numerous protests by both sets of supporters as well as two pitch invasions late in the match by Salford fans.
 On 22 September, Salford were hit with a points deduction and a £5,000 fine by the RFL, half of which was suspended until 2029, for breaching "a number of operational rules" for their sixteen-player team selection in the Round 1 fixture against St Helens.
 As a result, Salford finished the season with a total of four league points instead of six.

 When applications for IMG Grading for inclusion in the 14-team 2026 Super League season were announced by the RFL on 16 September, Salford were not among the nine clubs that applied for Super League status.
 Salford's relegation was confirmed by the promotion of Bradford Bulls to the Super League on 16 October, bringing an end to Salford's 17-year stay in the Super League.

+Liquidation

+On 3 December 2025, after two more hearings were consecutively adjourned to allow opportunities for the club to pay back it's debts, Salford City Reds (2013) Limited was wound up by the High Court during a one-minute hearing over the unpaid debt to HMRC.
+The club's playing licence was revoked by the RFL following the ruling, meaning the club were not able to play in the 2026 RFL Championship, however a phoenix club named Salford RLFC, a consortium led by former player Mason Caton-Brown, was approved to take Salford Red Devils' place in the Championship on 22 December.